bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Get tax properties

 This endpoint supports batch operations.
 You can get all the tax properties in your store, or only specific tax properties.
-To get specific tax properties, use the `id:in` query parameter.
+To get tax properties, send a request to the [Get tax properties](/api-reference/store-management/tax-properties/tax-properties/get-tax-properties) endpoint.
+To get only select tax properties, use the `id:in` query parameter.
->>> fact check on this query parameter name and whether it works like this

 <!--
 type: tab